Exams and assessment

 Submitting video to Moodle

 Video is often submitted direct to Moodle.
-This can be done from any device including PC and iPads by opening Moodle in a browser such as Google Chrome.
+This can be done from any device including PCs and iPads by opening Moodle in a browser such as Google Chrome.

 Submitting text or links to Moodle

-Sometimes for submissions requiring a simple link or short piece of text this is submitted directly on Moodle by typing or pasting rather than by attaching a file.
+Sometimes submissions requiring a simple link or short piece of text are submitted directly on Moodle.
+This is done by typing or pasting the text or link, rather than by attaching a file.

 PebblePad uses its own submission system called Atlas.
 Workbooks that are distributed to fill in will usually be set to auto-submit.